 Information on the length of time during which the problems have existed

-Information concerning the target population, how these problems negatively impact and what their needs are.
+Information concerning the target population, how these problems negatively impact them, and what their needs are.

 Information on past actions that you or others have been taking to address it and related outcomes/remaining gaps.